janakamarasena/git-issue-notifier/readme.md

 A simple git hook listener to listen for git issues and notify to emails if the issue is from a non member.
+Right now the webhook listener only supports the JSON payload from the webhook when only issues are selected in the webhook configuration.

 ### Build
 ```